mngagan/amamma-tatayya/README.md

 2. The website will automatically detect images with the following naming patterns:
    - `photo1.jpg`, `photo2.jpg`, etc.
    - Simple numbers like `1.jpg`, `2.jpg`, etc.
-3. Alternatively and preferably, edit `photos/photos.json` to list all your photos
+3. For better organization, edit `photos/photos.json` to list all your photos with descriptions
 4. Supported file formats: .jpg, .jpeg, .png, .gif

 ### 3. Customize Timeline

 1. Edit the `timeline.json` file to add or modify life events
-2. Keep events in chronological order for the best presentation
+2. Include important milestones such as:
+   - Birth and early life
+   - Marriage and family life
+   - Career achievements
+   - Special moments with grandchildren
+   - Community contributions
 3. See `README-timeline.txt` for detailed instructions and formatting

 ### 4. GitHub Pages Deployment